xHeXifx/MSFSRouteCreator/README.md

 <h1 align="center">MSFS Route Creator</h1>
-<p align="center">A CLI tool for generating random realistic flight routes for MSFS with direct integration to SimBrief Dispatch for flight planning.</p>
+<p align="center">A GUI and CLI tool for generating random realistic flight routes for MSFS with direct integration to SimBrief Dispatch for flight planning.</p>

 ### [IMPORTANT NOTE FOR THE A380X](#some-notes)
 ### [Current airlines and aircrafts](docs/currentAirlinesAndAircraft.md)